TheDeepLogic/Apple-II-HGR-Toolkit/README.md

 The dithering uses a checkerboard pattern where pixels alternate based on their screen position, creating smooth color blending when viewed from a distance or on a composite monitor.

+**Important Dithering Limitations**: Dithered colors generate significantly more code than solid colors.
+While solid colors can render efficiently using `HPLOT TO` commands, dithered patterns require individual plotting for each alternating pixel.
+A dithered text block can generate 100-200+ lines of BASIC code (compared to typical 50-line estimates for solid colors), consuming substantially more memory.
+For large graphics or tight memory constraints, prefer solid colors (0-7) over dithered colors (100-109).
+Dithering works best for small text or accent elements.

 #### Important Color Quirks

 1. **MSB Palette Switching**: When MSB=0, pixels use the green/purple palette.
 When MSB=1, pixels use the orange/blue palette.
 Drawing in one palette can change colors in the other palette within the same 7-pixel block.